fitz35/my_personnal_script/README.md

 This the repository where my automation script for my linux are.

+* [ ] add package dependancies

 # Usage

-You can launch the my_script.sh script like this :
+You can launch the dispatch.sh script like this :

 ```shell
 ./my_script.sh [script_name] <options>